 The increase, decrease of individual Doshas, or imbalance of couple of these Doshas is called as Samsarga and imbalance of all the three Doshas together is called as Sannipata.

 रस असृक् मांस मेदो अस्थि मज्ज शुक्राणि धातव: । सप्त दूष्या: मला: मूत्र शकृत् स्वेदादयोऽपि च ॥

 rasa asṛk māṃsa medo asthi majja śukrāṇi dhātava: | sapta dūṣyā: malā: mūtra śakṛt svedādayo’pi ca ||

 Body tissues and waste products are called as Dushyas.
-Means, there are influenced, and affected by Doshas.
-Body tissues are -
+It means, these are influenced and affected by Doshas.
+Body tissues are –

 - Rakta – Also called as Asruk. – Blood

 - Majja – Bone marrow